Are you prepared in a bleeding emergency?Posted: April 19, 2023

-March 31 is National Stop the Bleed Day, an awareness campaign intended to encourage bystanders to become trained, equipped and empowered to help in a bleeding emergency before professional help arrives.
+May is National Stop The Bleed Month.
+May 25 is National Stop the Bleed day, an awareness campaign intended to encourage bystanders to become trained, equipped and empowered to help in a bleeding emergency before professional help arrives.

 Le Bonheur’s Trauma Services team offers group trainings on bleeding control.
-For more information or to schedule a training for your group (church, school, etc.), contact Sam Sheppard at 287-5114 (work) or email at firstname.lastname@example.org.
+For more information or to schedule a training for your group (work, church, school, etc.), contact John Wright at 287-5326 (work) or email at firstname.lastname@example.org.

 Here are the basics on bleeding control: